 You can request a certified copy of your Mississippi driving record by mail or in person at your local DMV office for $11 or view an unofficial copy online for an additional fee.

 If you want to access your driving record, you’ll need to follow your state’s procedures and pay any requisite fees.
-In this article, car insurance comparison broker Jerry breaks down what you need to know about a driving record in Mississippi.
+In this article, we'll break down what you need to know about a driving record in Mississippi.

 What is a driving record?